wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ## Part 3 (Extra) Pull all final fasta contings and log files from directories and rename them with sample IDs
 ### For this script to work, lines 14 and 33 of the script below MUST be modified by the user
-1. In line 14 the shell script below, modify the path "./${mitobim_results}/iteration[DIGIT OF LAST ITERATION]/*_noIUPAC.fasta ./mitobim_final_contigs" by including a digit for "DIGIT OF LAST ITERATION".
-This digit corresponds to the total number of iterations run (usually 4 or 5 for nuclear ribosomal genes).
+1. In line 14 the shell script below, modify the text "[DIGIT OF LAST ITERATION] with the total number of iterations run (usually 4 or 5 for nuclear ribosomal genes).

-2. In line 33 of the script, modfy the awk command text "FASTA_NAME_OF_SEED" with the name of the seed used for the MITObim run.
+2. In line 33 of the script below, modfy the awk command text "[FASTA_NAME_OF_SEED]" with the name of the seed used for the MITObim run.
 This is simply the name after the ">" of the fasta file used for the seed.
 If there are spaces in the name, just use the text up to the first space.

 3. Save the script as "mitobim_rename.sh" and run the shell script (sh mitobim_rename.sh) in the same directory as the "[sample]_mitobim" directories from the output of MITObim from part 2.
 Explanations of the script steps are given in the text of the script.